Blackdread/LO41_UTBM/README.md

 pthread_cond_t

-Code is documented but in french and english.
+Code is documented but in French and English.